fall3n4ng3l/procfs_net_parse/README.md

-# Network Connection Parser Script
+# Network Connection Parser Bash Script

 This Bash script parses active TCP and UDP connections on Linux by reading `/proc/net/` files.
 It converts hex-encoded IP addresses and ports into human-readable format and shows connection statuses.